ppy/osu-wiki/news/2019/2019-08-20-MWC4K-2019-registrations-open.md

 series: world_cups
 ---

 Is that time of the year again.
-Keyboards will be tested, limits will not exist, ETs will rise and, as always, we will [blame juan](https://osu.ppy.sh/users/443656)!
+Keyboards will be tested, limits will not exist, ETs will rise and, as always, we will ::blame juan::{ user-id=443656 }!
 The osu!mania 4K World Cup registration phase is now open!

 ![](/wiki/shared/news/banners/MWC4K_2019_banner.jpg)